OpenMendel/TrajGWAS.jl/docs/src/index.md

     usespa=true)

 ```
+Note that an index file (`.bgen.bgi`) is required for this slicing of BGEN file.
+See [this link](https://enkre.net/cgi-bin/code/bgen/doc/trunk/doc/wiki/bgenix.md) to see how to create one.

 - Command-line arguments
     - Argument 1: directory for the BGEN files.
 BGEN files (.bgen), BGEN index files (.bgen.bgi), and MFI files (.txt) should be included there.